johnzeringue/blog/content/post/graalvm-gradle-docker.md

 generate a project skeleton suitable for this example.
 Now you can run the application with `./gradlew run` and get a nice greeting back.

 Next, we'll flesh out the web server.
-I chose [Spark][], so we need to add it to our project dependencies.
+I'm choosing [Spark][] for the web framework, so we need to add it to our project dependencies.
 Edit the dependencies block in your `build.gradle` file to look like this:
     {{< highlight groovy >}}
 dependencies {
     compile 'com.sparkjava:spark-core:2.7.2'